tiagomota79/javascript-project/README.md

 - value: 7
 - rarity: 0
 - use: deals 50hp damage to the specified target

+key:

+- name: 'Epic key'
+- type: 'key'
+- value: 150
+- rarity: 3
+- use: Unlocks the door to a dungeon

 You can tweak the properties and make more item objects